Medical Billing and Coding Jobs in New Jersey

-In 2009, Summit Oaks was named one of the nation’s best hospitals by U.S. News & World Report.
+Summit Oaks was named one of the nation’s best hospitals by U.S. News & World Report.
 It has served the northeast region of New Jersey since 1902.
-It also houses the oldest psychiatric and chemical abuse treatment facilities in the state, with 126 beds and 7 professionals on staff.
+It also houses the oldest psychiatric and chemical abuse treatment facilities in the state, with over 120 beds and several professionals on staff.
 Employee benefits include paid time off, dental, vision, tuition reimbursement, medical and life insurance coverage, a retirement savings plan, and more.

 Medical Billing and Coding Salary in New Jersey

-Despite a struggling economy, New Jersey’s medical billing and coding industry appears to be improving.
-The U.S. Bureau of Labor Statistics (BLS) reported that the sector in which this industry falls, i.e., the Education & Health Services sector, saw increases in employment from 625,200 in January of 2012 to 633,200 in June of 2012.
-The USCB reported recently that 13.5% of New Jersey’s population is 65 and older, a rate which is slightly higher than the national average.
-Considering that the BLS projected demand for billers and coders to increase by 21% between 2010 and 2020 thanks to the needs of the nation’s aging population, New Jersey should surely witness an increase in demand from its population in the future.
+New Jersey’s medical billing and coding industry is continually improving.
+The U.S. Bureau of Labor Statistics (BLS) reported that the state’s Education & Health Services sector saw increases in employment from 686,100 in March 2017 to 688,700 in August of 2017.
+Considering that the BLS projected demand for billers and coders to increase by 13% between 2016 and 2026 thanks to the needs of the nation’s aging population, New Jersey should surely witness an increase in demand from its population in the future.

 Those who acquire medical billing and coding positions typically must possess Certified Professional Coder (CPC) certification, which can be obtained through the American Academy of Professional Coders (AAPC).
 In order for prospective professionals to earn this certification, they must fulfill three requirements.
 First, they must prove that they either have two years of professional service in the field or have completed at least 80 hours of relevant education and one year of professional field experience.
 Second, they must become a member of the AAPC.
 Third, they must pass one of the AAPC’s CPC exams; the association offers three introductory coding certifications in CPC, CPC – Outpatient Hospital (CPC-H), and CPC – Payer (CPC-P).
 Students can prepare for CPC examinations through their associate degree education, online training, or classroom training; some students are even permitted to sit for their certification exam while still enrolled in their training or academic program.